huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Congrats, now both arms are well configured and connected!
 You won't have to follow the configuration procedure ever again!

 Note: If the configuration didn't work, you might need to update the firmware using [DynamixelWizzard2](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2).
 You might also need to manually configure the motors.
 Similarly, you will need to connect each motor seperately to the bus.
 You will need to set correct indices and set their baudrates to `1000000`.
-Take a look at this youtube video for help: https://www.youtube.com/watch?v=JRRZW_l1V-U
+Take a look at this video for help: https://www.youtube.com/watch?v=JRRZW_l1V-U

 **Read and Write**